 In this section we analyzed dynamics of redistributions of dopant and radiation defects during annealing and under influence of mismatch-induced stress and modification of porosity.
-Typical distributions of concentrations of do pant in hetero structures are presented on Figs. 2 and 3 for diffusion and ion types of doping, respectively.
+Typical distributions of concentrations of dopant in heterostructures are presented on Figs. 2 and 3 for diffusion and ion types of doping, respectively.
 These distributions have been calculated for the case, when value of dopant diffusion coefficient in doped area is larger, than in nearest areas.
-The figures show, that in homogeneity of hetero structure gives us possibility to increase compactness of concentrations of dopants and at the same time to increase homogeneity of dopant distribution in doped part of epitaxial layer.
-However framework this approach of manufacturing of bipolar transistor it is necessary to optimize annealing of dopant and/or radiation defects.
-Reason of this optimization is following.
-If annealing time is small, the
+The figures show, that inhomogeneity of heterostructure gives us possibility to increase compactness of concentrations of dopants and at the same time to increase homogeneity of dopant distribution in doped part of epitaxial layer.
+Changing of distribution of concentration of dopant in heterostructure in comparison with homogenous sample was obtained due to lower value of dopant diffusion coefficient in substrate in comparison with epitaxial layer.

-Fig.2.
-Distributions of concentration of infused do pant in hetero structure from Fig. 1 in direction, which is perpendicular to interface between epitaxial layer substrate.
-Increasing of number of curve corresponds to increasing of difference between values of dopant diffusion coefficient in layers of hetero structure under condition, when value of dopant diffusion coefficient in epitaxial layer is larger, than value of dopant diffusion coefficient in substrate
+Fig. 2.
+Distributions of concentration of infused dopant in heterostructure from Fig. 1 in direction, which is perpendicular to interface between epitaxial layer substrate.
+Increasing of number of curve corresponds to increasing of difference between values of dopant diffusion coefficient in layers of heterostructure under condition, when value of dopant diffusion coefficient in epitaxial layer is larger, than value of dopant diffusion coefficient in substrate time $\Theta = 0.0048(L_x^2 + L_y^2 + L_z^2)/D_0$.
+Curves 2 and 4 corresponds to annealing time $\Theta = 0.0057(L_x^2 + L_y^2 + L_z^2)/D_0$.

-Fig.3.
-Distributions of concentration of implanted do pant in hetero structure from Fig. 1 in direction, which is perpendicular to interface between epitaxial layer substrate.
-Curves 1 and 3 corresponds to annealing time $\Theta = 0.0048(L_x^2 + L_y^2 + L_z^2)/D_0$ .
-Curves 2 and 4 corresponds to annealing time $\Theta = 0.0057(L_x^2 + L_y^2 + L_z^2)/D_0$ .
-Curves 1 and 2 corresponds to homogenous sample.
-Curves 3 and 4 corresponds to hetero structure under condition, when value of dopant diffusion coefficient in epitaxial layer is larger, than value of dopant diffusion coefficient in substrate